-Repurchase transactions and Reverse Repurchase transactions may be used for efficient portfolio management with the aim of raising short term capital in order to enhance in a safe way the liquidity of the sub-fund as long as the conditions set out in Appendix 2 of Book I are met.
+Repurchase transactions and Reverse Repurchase transactions may be used on a temporary basis for efficient portfolio management with the aim of raising short term capital in order to enhance in a safe way the liquidity of the sub-fund as long as the conditions set out in Appendix 2 of Book I are met.

-\\ The rebalancing of the indices, which corresponds to technical adjustments based upon systematic algorithms, can be as much as daily.
+The rebalancing of the indices, which corresponds to technical adjustments based upon systematic algorithms, can be as much as daily.
 The financial indices methodology may embed certain costs in the strategy which cover amongst other things replication costs in running the index which may vary over time in line with prevailing market conditions.
 As an example of underlying index used for TRS, the sub-fund can use Bloomberg Commodity ex-Agriculture and Livestock Capped but other indices can also be used to create exposure to commodities.
-The rebalancing of the Bloomberg Commodity ex-Agriculture and Livestock Capped but other indices can also be used to create exposure to commodities.
-The rebalancing of the Bloomberg Commodity ex-Agriculture and Livestock Capped index (each month) does not involve any cost for the sub-fund.
-Investors are invited to consult the following webpage https://docfinder.bnpparibas-am.com/api/files/BCF9607E-2489-4E48-8EEC-24BFCA35F286 to obtain a list of financial indices to which the Sub-fund can be exposed.
+The rebalancing of the Bloomberg Commodity ex-Agriculture and Livestock Capped index (each month) does not involve any cost for the sub-fund livestors are invited to consult the following webpage https://docfinder.bnpparibas-am.com/api/files/BCF9607E-2489-4E48-BEEC-24BFCA35F286 to obtain a list of financial indices to which the Sub-fund can be exposed.
 Links to the complete breakdown of the indices, performance information and calculation methodology including rebalancing frequency are available on the same page.
 The rebalancing within the indices the sub-fund is exposed to, as at the date of this prospectus, does not involve any cost for the sub-fund.